mattecora/AI-Labs/hw04/README.txt

 - A depth that is the current node's depth, plus one;
 - A cost that is the current node's cost, plus one.

-The get_successors() function takes as parameter the current state and generates a list of all the possible actions that can be taken from it and the respective final states.
+The get_successors() method takes as parameter the current state and generates a list of all the possible actions that can be taken from it and the respective final states.
 It performs the following actions: